Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 Maybe that was just the hangover and his mood from last night lingering.
 Still, the feeling bothered him and Six had learned to trust the Human subconscious.
 Besides, the running was hard going and he was out of shape.
 Maybe he could—

-A man fell in alongside him, too Caucasian to be a local of any kind, and far too…too---
+A man fell in alongside him, too Caucasian to be a local of any kind, and far too…to-

 Same pink speedo.
 Shit!
 Six attempted to abandon host and flee immediately, back to his Abductor, but there was of course a planet-wide wormhole suppression field.
 Only, *right now,* it was localized and overpowering, which could only mean one thing.